Matt Jaskol: Racing career

 Besides continuing to race stock cars such as late models at Las Vegas Motor Speedway's Bullring, Jaskol signed with Michael Crawford Motorsports to compete in the Indy Pro Series in 2007.
 He ran five Indy Pro races with a best finish of seventh in the Freedom 100 at Indianapolis and his final start at Infineon Raceway.

-He focused on the NASCAR Whelen All-American Series in 2008, primarily competing at the LVMS Bullring and winning three times.
+Jaskol focused on the NASCAR Whelen All-American Series in 2008, primarily competing at the LVMS Bullring and winning three times.
 He also returned to the Speed Truck Challenge and won on Phoenix International Raceway's road course; another victory in the series came at Firebird Raceway in 2010.

 In May 2015, Jaskol competed in the Best in the Desert's Silver State 300, finishing third in the UTV Pro 1900 alongside Scott Yancey, Derryke Rich, and Robert Casey Wiesel.
 His driving career would be halted that year as he concentrated on his family business.
 In 2016, he was the spotter for Alexander Rossi in practice for the Indianapolis 500, a race that Rossi went on to win; Jaskol previously tutored Rossi in karting.
 The two also entered the SKUSA SuperNationals later in the year.
 For the 2019 Indianapolis 500, Jaskol served as the spotter for Rossi's Andretti Autosport teammate Marco Andretti.

 In 2021, Jaskol joined MBM Motorsports on a four-race schedule in NASCAR Xfinity Series beginning at Martinsville in April.
 The opportunity arose when Jaskol was introduced to team owner Carl Long by driver Stan Mullis.

 On February 10, 2022, it was announced that Jaskol would run full-time for the NASCAR Camping World Truck Series in 2022 for the new G2G Racing team owned by Tim Viens, driving his No. 46 Toyota Tundra.
 Jaskol would fail to qualify for the season-opener at Daytona.
 Jaskol would fail to qualify again at Las Vegas, this time in Las Vegas and with the No. 47, but Brennan Poole gave him his No. 46.
 On April 7, Jaskol revealed in a tweet that he had parted ways with G2G Racing.
 Prior to the Martinsville race, G2G suspended Jaskol's contract due to a disagreement between the team and Jaskol's sponsor AutoParts4Less.com.

 Jaskol did not make any NASCAR starts in 2023.
 On March 11, 2024, Jaskol tweeted that he would be making his NASCAR Cup Series debut in the race at Circuit of the Americas in the No. 66 car for MBM Motorsports, who he previously drove part-time for in the Xfinity Series in 2021 and 2022.
 Two days later, Jaskol posted that he had failed to secure sponsorship in time for the race (the No. 66 would be driven by Timmy Hill), but that he still planned on making a start with MBM later this season, although that never came to fruition.